trackit/terraform-boilerplate/README.md

 This project is using terraform to deploy infrastructure, you can download it here: https://learn.hashicorp.com/tutorials/terraform/install-cli

+Here it is the service you can deploy using this repository:
+- AWS Route53
+- AWS RDS
+- AWS Backup
+- AWS ECR
+- AWS Elasticache
+- AWS EKS
+- AWS VPC
+- AWS Lambda

 ## Usage

 You can find all the needed variable in the `tf/2-variables.tf` file